anish-lakkapragada/Hand-Classification-For-Autism-Diagnosis/README.md

 <h1> Recognition </h1>

-Paper is pubilshed at [JMIR Biomedical Engineering 2022](https://biomedeng.jmir.org/) and to be presented at the [DataBricks Data + AI Summit 2022](https://databricks.com/dataaisummit/north-america-2022).
+Paper is pubilshed at [JMIR Biomedical Engineering 2022](https://biomedeng.jmir.org/) and to be presented at the [DataBricks Summit 2022](https://databricks.com/dataaisummit/north-america-2022).

 <details>
    <summary>Abstract</summary>